xylonc/ip/docs/README.md

 ![screenshot of product ](/docs/image/screenshot.png)

-**Victoria** is a lightweight, offline task-tracking CLI chatbot youcan run from the terminal or inside IntelliJ.
+**Victoria** is a lightweight, offline task-tracking CLI chatbot you can run from the terminal or inside IntelliJ.
 It lets you add tasks with sub categories of deadlines, events, mark and unmark.
 There is also a search, list, delete and save with commands.
 Your tasks autosave to a file so they’re there the next time you launch.

+## Quick start
+Run the program using
+`java Victoria`

+## Exiting the program
+Exit the program by using
+`bye`

 ## Adding to-dos
 Adds a task into the task list.